noah-sec/noah-sec/README.md

 Performed red team operations against Microsoft, Amazon, and Google cloud platforms.
 Performed reconnaissance and open-source intelligence to discover and exploit credentials that were left exposed in a public repository.
 Exploited misconfigurations to enumerate cloud assets and settings after initial access.
 - <a href="https://github.com/noah-sec/projects/blob/main/cloud-blue.md">**Hybrid Multi-Cloud SIEM Engineering, Threat Detection, & Threat Investigation**</a><br>
 Implemented logging of Microsoft, Amazon, and Google cloud environments and centralized monitoring using Elastic SIEM.
 Used KQL queries to detect threats and build multi-stage investigations into security incidents.
+- <a href="https://github.com/noah-sec/projects/blob/main/threat.md">**Cloud Endpoint Threat Hunting and Detection Engineering**</a><br>
+Performed Advanced Hunting and incident investigation with KQL in Microsoft Azure cloud environment using Microsoft Sentinel SIEM and Microsoft Defender XDR.
+Developed detection rules in YARA for Tenable Nessus.
+- <a href="https://github.com/noah-sec/projects/blob/main/vuln.md">**Automated Endpoint Vulnerability Remediation for DoD STIG Compliance**</a><br>
+Used Tenable Nessus to scan for vulnerabilities on a Windows 10 endpoint in Azure cloud based on DoD STIG compliance standards.
+Developed automated remediations for the STIG compliance audit findings with PowerShell scripts.
 - <a href="https://github.com/noah-sec/projects/blob/main/azure-xdr.md">**Defense Against Cyberthreats with Microsoft Defender XDR**</a><br>
 Configured a Defender XDR environment, managed devices using Defender for Endpoint, used Defender XDR to manage incidents, managed investigations on an endpoint, and performed Advanced Hunting with KQL to detect unique threats.
 - <a href="https://github.com/noah-sec/projects/blob/main/cicd-iac.md">**Cloud-Native Infrastructure & Workload Automation with GitOps & Infrastructure-as-Code**</a><br>